icshwi/e3training/workbook/chapter01.md

 ### EtherCAT / Motion group

 *N.B.!
-You will need an ESS' Bitbucket account to access some of the modules in this group.*
+You will need an ESS' Bitbucket account to access some of the modules in this group.
+Furthermore, *ethercatmaster* must be installed before e3-ecmc can be installed.*

 This group contains modules commonly used with motion contol.
 Note here that if a group has depencies upon other modules, these will be added automatically: